Fox Professing

 Sampson, Edward E. (1993).
 Celebrating the Other: A Dialogic Account of Human Nature.
 Westview Press.

 Sloan, Tod (1997).
 Theories of Personality: Ideology and Beyond.
 Chapter in D. Fox & I. Prilleltensky (Eds.), Critical Psychology: An Introduction.
-London: Sage Publications.
+London: Sage.

 Up to top

-Bakan, D. (1966).
-The duality of human existence: An essay on psychology and religion.
+Bakan, David (1966).
+The Duality of Human Existence: An Essay on Psychology and Religion.
 Chicago: Rand McNally.

 Burman, Erica.
 (1994).
 Deconstructing Developmental Psychology.
 London: Routledge.

 Burman, Erica.
 (1997).
 Developmental Psychology and its Discontents.
 Chapter in D. Fox & I. Prilleltensky (Eds.), Critical Psychology: An Introduction.
-London: Sage Publications.
+London: Sage.

 Foucault, M. (1978).
 The History of Sexuality: An Introduction.
 New York: Vintage.